Antonio Veciana: 1960s, Alpha 66

 According to Veciana, he settled in Miami with his family, and after Bishop contacted him there, at Bishop's direction Veciana founded Alpha 66 in mid-1962, becoming its civilian chief and principal fundraiser, and recruiting its military chief from another Cuban exile organization.
 Alpha 66 became one of the most active Cuban exile groups, acquiring guns and boats and launching commando raids on Cuba.

+According to the CIA Veciana received "large sums of money" from his former Banco Financiero employer Julio Lobo in 1962.
+He offered to commit $250,000 for future Alpha 66 attacks.
+Lobo vouched for Veciana with skeptical American government officials, telling Thomas C. Mann that he was "reliable".
+In January 1963 Veciana made a speech at a fundraising event in San Juan, Puerto Rico.
+He announced that Alpha 66 would lead a "war of liberation" and singled out the "pacifist" Kennedy administration which he said was seeking reproachment with the Cuban government.
+He cautioned against seeking aid from the US government as "useless" because "U.S. policy on the Cuban situation is not cooperative".

 From August 1968 to June 1972 Veciana was active in Bolivia.
 Formally a banking adviser to the Central Bank of Bolivia on contracts financed by the U.S. Agency for International Development, his office was located in the passport division of the American Embassy, and his primary activity was organising anti-Communist and anti-Castro activities.
 This included another assassination attempt on Castro in Chile in 1971 involving a plan to put a gun inside a television camera.
 Veciana's recruiting of Cuban associates who prepared a plan to blame Russian agents for the assassination led to a falling-out with Bishop and the eventual termination of their relationship.
 When Bishop broke off the relationship in 1973, he paid Veciana $253,000 in recognition of his services; Veciana had previously refused payment.